77batbat/Beiwe_documentation/README.md

 ```

-this function we input the names of patients and the filepath of code to find bursts.
+For this function, we input the names of patients and the filepath of code to find bursts.
 If the file already exists, then we report the information as “bursts file already exists”, otherwise we retrieve the information by calling “system” function and combine the filepath from code, data, patient_data_filename_TXT, patient_name, etc. and save it as RDS.